IBM/resilient-java-microservices-with-istio/README.md

 ## Part B: Explore Istio features: Configuring Request Routing, Circuit Breakers, and Fault Injection

-## 3. Create a content-based routing for your microservices
+## 3. Create a traffic flow rule for your microservices

-> Note: Currently the route matching rule is not working within Istio ingress network because there's a bug in Istio 0.1.6.
-For now, we will show you how to use route-rule to split the traffic for each version.
-Content-based routing is simply adding matching rule for your content on top of your traffic rule.
->
-> You can follow this [instruction](content-based-routing.md) to create a content-based routing once you have Istio 0.2.X or built your own [istio pilot](https://github.com/istio/pilot) with the commit that's beyond Jun 30, 2017(Not stable).
+Istio can dynamically modify the network traffic between some of the components of our application.
+You can configure all or a certain percentage of the traffic to flow to one version.
+This feature is very convenient when it comes to A/B Testing and Canary deployments.

+From the previous step, you used the Istio route rule to modify the network traffic to version 1 vote.
 Now you have 2 different version of microservice vote sample, let's create a new Istio route rule to split the traffic to each version.
 First, take a look at the **manifests/route-rule-vote.yaml** file.

 ```yaml
 type: route-rule